 The contents of the pack will vary, depending on the type of emergency.
 I recommend ordering a waterproof container (search Amazon or Google using terms like waterproof-pack, waterproof case, or aqua pack) and placing the items inside, along with a printed list of the contents.
 When packing the waterproof case, remember to be realistic about what you can carry and what is really necessary.

-In addition, you’ll need vacuum-sealed envelopes of food and bottled water for your family, as well as an emergency plan for your pets.
+In addition, you’ll need 3-day emergency supplies including vacuum-sealed envelopes of food and bottled water for your family, as well as an emergency plan for your pets.

 Once you have put your emergency pack together, you’ll feel a great sense of relief knowing that you are better prepared.